ath-maze/progintro-hw0-ath-maze/command/README.md

 bandit5: as bandit4 write "find . type - f | xargs file" to see which files are human-readable (the ones with ASCII text), "cat -- -file07" to get the new password and after logging out write it in solution.txt
 bandit6: as bandit5 write "cd inhere" to open the directory, "find . -type f -size 1033c" to see the only file with those requirements, "cd maybehere07" to open the directory, "cat .file2" to get new password and after logging out write it in solution.txt
 bandit7: as bandit6 write "file / -type f -user bandit7 -group bandit6 -size 33c" to find the filepath of the one file that does not have permission denied, copy the filepath, write "cat /var/lib/dpkg/info/bandit7.password" to get the new password and after logging out write it in solution.txt
+bandit8: as bandit7 write "grep millionth data.txt" to get the new password and after logging out write it in solution.txt